elzurdo/elzurdo.github.io/_posts/2021-09-29-start_ask_why_part1.md

 ---
 layout: post
-title:  "Start Asking Your Data 'Why?' - A Gentle Introduction To Causal Inference - Part 1/4"
+title:  "Start Asking Your Data *'Why?'* - A Gentle Introduction To Causal Inference - Part 1/4"
 ---

 This is the first of a four part series aimed at decision makers, technical or managerial, who would like to improve their skills by adding causal intuition to their tool box.

 Here we describe the importance of causal thinking and what to expect from this series.

+## Part 1of 4 - Why Ask *“Why?”*
+**Causal techniques may result in more meaningful results than the common associative interpretation of data.**